Contests and scholarships

 $ 4 000 ($ 1 000 per year)

-Some exceptions may apply to students participating in an international exchange or in a program where they cannot take the required number of credits in French.
+Some exceptions to the conditions may apply to students participating in an international exchange or in a program where they cannot take the required number of credits in French.
+Contact Financial Aid and Awards for more details.

 Marjorie Wesche Scholarship